Month: July 2026

 Our parents survived the great depression and knew what it was like not to have much opportunity.
 They recognized that the world was different for us and fully expected that we would take advantage of the real, significant, opportunity offered by the fifties and sixties.
 They were not morose or afraid.
 They were positive and practical and they were really expert at evaluating avenues to create a better life.
 That is how they survived for many years when the pickings were slim.
 Mom and Dad didn’t preach to us.
 They simply expected us to become very good at something and they tracked our progress.
 A college education wasn’t required but outstanding skills were.

 A second critical factor was simply being in high school during the turbulent and fantastic sixties.
 These were break out times.
 There were huge social issues and teenagers were taking stands on those issues.
 The self reliance skills fostered by our parents and St. Thomas were applied full force.
 We had clear opinions on the civil rights movements, the Vietnam war and true equality for women.
 Certainly, we had been raised to apply our beliefs.
 We thought through our positions and followed them boldly.
 Some of my classmates marched with Father Jackson to support Martin Luther King.
 Some volunteered to fight in Vietnam.
 One lost his life and another was badly injured.
 Many became part of the anti-war movement that was so prominent on Michigan’s campus.
-Most of us adopted new views on sex and drugs and many of us followed our parent’s pattern of excessive use of alcohol and tobacco.
+Most of us adopted new views on sex and drugs and many of us were heavy alcohol and tobacco users.
 Clearly, very different choices were made by our friends and schoolmates.
 There were huge arguments but underneath it all we respected everyone’s right to pick a side.

 In June of 1965, eighty of us stepped confidently into the world.
 Most of us did not know what we would do for the rest of our lives.
 The nuns and our parents taught us that it may not be wise to live your life based on the decisions of a seventeen year old.
 However, most of us were very confident that we would eventually figure out what was best for us.
 Thanks to St. Thomas, we had spectacular tools to help us through the process.
 The Sisters of the Immaculate Heart of Mary created that environment.

 Many solid achievements came from the class of ’65.
-We had lawyers, professors, architects, nurses, the high school principal at Pioneer High and the head of the Washtenaw County Teachers Union.
+We had lawyers, professors, architects, nurses, the high school principal at Pioneer High and the Union President of the Ann Arbor Education Association.
 In 1969, six of us married our senior prom dates and we are still married to the same partners fifty-seven years later.
 Most of us have tried to pass our values and beliefs along to our children and grand children.
 Yes, we were lucky to have had the IHM – St. Thomas educational experience.

 When you review the “Twelve Year” photo, I am the dashing fellow on the far left of the top row.
 As it turns out, this is permanent documentation of one of the only occasions when I was able to slip something over on The IHM Sisters.
 My family did not move back to Ann Arbor until I was in the second grade and I spent my Freshman and Sophomore year at Sacred Heart in Detroit.
 I only attended this fine institution for nine years.
 So, I engineered a 1965 photo bomb forty years before the phenomenon was labeled and identified.
 Amazing that I could pull this off with Sister Marie Lawrence riding heard on the photo shoot.